DreamerVulpi/tourneyBot/README.md

 * Sending messages to all tournament participants every 5 minutes;
 * Bot control and configuration of templates and variables via commands;
 * Loading player data from a ```.csv``` format table;
+* Tourney role assignment on the Discord server;
 * Different invitations are sent depending on the type of match:

 | A message with opponent's contacts  | A message with parameters to find a closed Tekken 8 lobby where the game will be played live |